Mayoral Disaster Relief Fund

 Rates relief in stormy times

 Our Council is doing all it can to help property-owners whose homes have been badly damaged by Cyclone Gabrielle.
-Properties that have been deemed uninhabitable (red stickered) are being granted a rates remission.
+Properties that have been deemed uninhabitable (red stickered) were granted a rates remission.
 Usually, we ask homeowners to apply for this.
-But in the case of this cyclone, we are automatically granting a rates remission during the period people’s properties are officially marked as uninhabitable.
+But in the case of this cyclone, we automatically granted a rates remission during the period people’s properties are officially marked as uninhabitable.